Demand Generation: An Effective Strategy Starts At The Top

 Role of the CMO

 We’ve recently discussed how the role of a Chief Marketing Officer has changed in the last few years.
 The CMO has primary responsibility for coaching and developing a team that optimises demand generation.
-In the current B2B arena, content is a major force in lead generation, which means it is inherently integrated within this responsibility.
+And in the current B2B arena, content is a major force in demand generation, which means it is inherently integrated within this responsibility.

-CMOs must lead in all facets of the content management system, from important message strategy to content types, distribution methods, and creation.
+Therefore, CMOs must lead in all facets of the content management system, from crucial message strategy to content types, distribution methods, and creation.
 The development and distribution of content must align with the strategic vision, goals, and strategies formulated at the executive level of an organisation.
-For this reason (and others), the CMO is a key member of a company’s executive leadership team.
+And for this reason (and others), the CMO is a key member of a company’s executive leadership team.

 Value of Content